pepipost/pepipost-sdk-php/README.md

 v2.5.0 has been released!
 Please see the [release notes](https://github.com/pepipost/pepipost-sdk-php/releases/tag/v2.5.0) for details.

 All updates to this library are documented in our [releases](https://github.com/pepipost/pepipost-sdk-php/releases).
-For any queries, feel free to reach out us at dx@pepipost.com
+For any queries and feedbacks, feel free to reach out us at dx@pepipost.com

 <a name="roadmap"></a>
 ## Roadmap